-There was a great clatter from downstairs and a scramble to reach the source of the scream.
-She looked back to her cousin, still thrashing and whipping around.
-She could see tears slowly leave the corners of his eyes, still no sound coming from him.
-Dom felt tears reach her own, and she cried out again.
-"SOMETHING'S WRONG WITH JAMES!"
+There was a clatter from downstairs and a scramble to reach the source of the scream.
+She looked back to her cousin, still jolting violently on the ground.
+She could see tears slowly leave the corners of his eyes, yet still no sound came from him.
+Dom felt her own tears form, and she cried out again.
+“Something is wrong with James!”

 “What's he doing?
-Is he seizing?
+Is he having a seizure?
 Is he all right?!”
 Albus blurted out in a worried manner.

 “B–Because you don't try to stop a seizure, Lils.
 You can't stop one,” Ginny urged and nodded to her to back away.
 Ginny didn't know how she had managed to hold her composure this long, but she knew she would crack soon.
-Her family was her weakness; she had always been a strong women, but when it came to her family in pain, that was a different story entirely.
+Her family was her weakness; she had always been a strong woman, but when it came to her family in pain, that was a different story entirely.
 Her hands shook as she knelt next to her oldest son, and she wondered how much longer it would be.
-She knew seizures lasted anywhere from a few seconds to a few minutes, and she had no other option other than to believe that waiting it out was her best option.
+She knew seizures lasted anywhere from a seconds to a few minutes, so she believed waiting it out was her best option.

 Dom whispered in a horrified voice, cowering in the corner of the bathroom while she tried to give James as much space as possible.
 “Aunt Gin, is he going to be okay?”